What is a fracture?

 - Medicine.
 This may be needed to control pain.

 - Surgery.
 Surgery may be needed to put certain types of broken bones back into place.
-Occasionally, internal fixation (metal rods or pins located inside the bone) or external fixation devices (metal rods or pins located outside of the body) are used to hold the bone fragments in place while they heal.
+Sometimes internal fixation devices (metal rods or pins located inside the bone) or external fixation devices (metal rods or pins located outside of the body) are used to hold the bone fragments in place while they heal.

 Fractures can take months to heal as broken bones “knit” back together when new bone is formed between the broken parts.